What is Breast Augmentation?

 Selecting the Right Implant

-Currently, implant options include silicone and saline filled implants.
+Currently, breast implant options include silicone and saline filled implants.
 All implants are approved for use in the United States and have undergone approval by the FDA (Food and Drug Administration).
 Saline implants are filled with saline or salt water solution which can be easily absorbed by the body in case of rupture or leakage, with an outer shell made of silicone.
 These implants are filled after insertion into the appropriate pre-created space and often may be placed utilizing a slightly smaller incision.
 They are more firm and heavier than silicone implants, and have a higher chance of rippling that can be seen from the outside.
 Saline implants are approved for patients that are 18 years and older.

 On the other hand, silicone implants are filled with medical grade silicone with a similar outer shell of silicone.
 Silicone implants are famous for their natural appearance and feel, with less chance of rippling.
 These implants are prefilled and therefore, may require a slightly larger incision for placement.
 Silicone implants are approved for patients that are 22 years and older.